5axes/TabPlus/README.md

 >Note: it's easier to add/remove tabs when you are in "Solid View" mode

-### Update V1.1.0
+### Define as Capsule

-New option "Define as Capsule" to create a Capsule style tab.
+Option "Define as Capsule" to create a Capsule style tab.

 ![Menu](./images/menu.png)